 [Figure 2 about here]

-Our study exploits this exogenous change in the EMSN threshold to examine physician pricing behavior in the context of unregulated prices and fee-for-service delivery of health services.
+Our study exploits an exogenous change in the EMSN threshold to examine physician pricing behavior in the context of unregulated prices and fee-for-service delivery of health services.
+The 2015 increase in the EMSN threshold effectively scaled back the generosity of EMSN benefits.
+In the context of the conceptual exposition above, such a policy change should induce a reduction in fees charged as both provider and patient are sensitized to the patient’s greater out-of-pocket costs.
 Our main hypothesis is that as a physician grows more certain of the probability of a patient’s eligibility for EMSN benefits, the more likely they are to change their fee charging behavior.
 In our sample of specialist physicians, many would have a high level of predictability about each patient’s utilisation, for example radiation oncologists (where chemotherapy protocols exist) and psychiatrists (where multiple visits are virtually certain).
 To the best of our knowledge, this is the first time that this hypothesis has been tested.
 Previous reviews have been based on aggregate data only, which does not allow for close examination of the distribution of out-of-pocket costs, particularly the extreme values which typically qualify a patient for EMSN benefits.
 For this reason, this paper’s use of micro-level data of physicians and patients will provide further insights into this issue.
 We now turn to our empirical data and model.

 Data